Meta to reinstate Trump on Facebook, Instagram

 Former President Donald Trump's Facebook and Instagram accounts will be reinstated "in the coming weeks," the social media platforms' parent company Meta said on Wednesday.

-Trump's accounts have been suspended since January 2021 when Meta initially banned the former president indefinitely, after finding his posts on Jan.
+Trump's accounts have been suspended since January 2021 when Meta initially banned the him indefinitely, after finding his posts on Jan.
 6, 2021 amid the attack on the U.S. Capitol stoked violence and posed a risk to public safety.

 The announcement comes as Trump ramps up his third presidential campaign.
 But Meta said Trump will come back to the platform "with new guardrails in place to deter repeat offenses."